mlowery/executable-image/README.md

 An executable image is an image that you run as if it were an executable.
 It is not interactive.

 Consider an example executable called `myexec` that prints the content of a file passed as its first argument.
 For this to work as a container, the path to the file inside and outside the container must match.
 This can be accomplished via volumes.
+There is nothing novel here--I'm just documenting some frequently-used `docker` arguments that are necessary for this to work.

 ## Paths Supported